Results on cubic bent and weakly regular bent $p$-ary functions leading to a class of cubic ternary non-weakly regular bent functions: Preliminaries

-Infinite classes of non-weakly regular bent functions were constructed using direct sum \cite{TaYaZh10}, generalized Rothaus construction \cite{Mei16}, and a construction from \cite{CeMcGMei12,CeMeiPo13} that was improperly called "generalized Maiorana-McFarland" in \cite{Mei22}.
-The following Construction~\ref{co:1} from \cite[Theorem~3]{CeMeiPo20} is called {\em vectorial generalized Maiorana-McFarland} by Meidl in \cite[Therorem~11]{Mei22}.
-However, it is correct to give this name to the construction in \cite[Theorem~1]{KuScWe85} with the two parts in the input not necessarily of the same length (that is why "generalized").
-For this reason, we do not take the terminology of Meidl because we believe it is confusing, in particular, calling it generalized.
-Instead, Construction~\ref{co:1} with $k=1$ can be seen as a particular case of Construction~\ref{co:2} that we call {\em bent concatenation}.
-Construction~\ref{co:1} is still interesting since it has no condition on the bentness type for $f_{a,c}$, i.e., on $u_{a,c}(y)$ values (we put restriction on $u_y(s)$ in Construction~\ref{co:2}) nor on the duals of these functions.
-The known constructions of non-weakly regular bent functions are all secondary since they build on some functions known to be bent.
+Infinite classes of not weakly regular bent functions were constructed using \mbox{(semi-)}direct sum \cite{TaYaZh10,CeMeiPo16}, generalized Rothaus construction \cite{Mei16}, and MMF construction \cite{CeMcGMei12,CeMeiPo13_2}.
+The MMF original class provides a primary construction of regular bent functions.
+All the known constructions of not weakly regular bent functions are secondary since they build on some functions known to be (partially) bent.
 Primary constructions are not known.

+A well-known primary construction of Boolean functions is that of Maiorana-McFarland (see, e.g., \cite[Definition~46]{Ca96}).
+The original version of this construction (from \cite{Di74}) was for designing bent functions only and represented the input as a pair of vectors of the same length.
+Later was identified a general structure of some Boolean functions where the input is a pair of vectors with possibly different lengths.
+The truth table of these functions is the concatenation of the truth tables of affine functions.
+This extension allowed to construct bent functions but also other types of cryptographically interesting functions.
+We recall now the $p$-ary generalization of this class and we specify what is the generalization of the original class.

+\begin{definition} Let $n$ and $k$ be any positive integers such that $k<n$.
+We call MMF function any $n$-variable $p$-ary function of the form